shibatch/sleef/docs/1-user-guide/README.md

 <h2 id="MSVC">Compiling the library with Microsoft Visual C++</h2>

 You need Visual Studio 2019.
-Open developer command prompt for VS2019 and change directory to sleef-3.X.
-When configuring a build with cmake, you need to use a specific generator: `cmake -G"Visual Studio 16 2019" ..` This generator will create a proper solution `SLEEF.sln` under the build directory.
+Open developer command prompt for VS2019 and change directory to sleef root.
+When configuring a build with CMake, you need to use a specific generator: `cmake -G"Visual Studio 16 2019" ..` This generator will create a proper solution `SLEEF.sln` under the build directory.
 You can still use `cmake --build .` to build the library without opening Visual Studio.